 For employees, the benefits of the hybrid model are obvious.
 It’s easier to fit work around family life when you spend at least a couple of days a week working from home, and many workers will appreciate the opportunity to reduce weekly commute times.
 Employees will still head into the office for important meetings or to experience the social buzz, and many will want to.

 For businesses, offering a hybrid model has the immediate benefit of attracting or retaining talented employees.
-On the whole, workers have enjoyed the upsides of home working during Covid and don’t want to give it up completely.
-Plenty of businesses will be offering hybrid working when the pandemic ends; nobody will want to look like the one organisation stuck in the pre-pandemic past.
+On the whole, workers enjoyed the upsides of home working during Covid and don’t want to give it up completely.
+Plenty of businesses will offer hybrid working, and nobody wants to look like the one organisation stuck in the pre-pandemic past.

 At the same time, office life is still important for the smooth running of most businesses, and getting teams together in the same building once or twice a week remains a valuable exercise.
 It’s good for team building, and also for creative collaboration.
 Observant team leaders will spot issues with motivation, or even an employee’s mental state, that would be hard to pick up remotely.
 Some employees simply don’t have homes that are conducive to productive work.